lazd/gulp-handlebars/README.md

 });
 ```

-## Compiling using a specific Handlebars versions
+## Compiling using a specific Handlebars version

 You can use different versions of Handlebars by specifying the version in your `package.json` and passing it as `options.handlebars`: